You may visit our site anonymously although cookies are used to identify your session.

 Personal Data collected through form submissions on www.thedatarefinery.co.uk is stored with HubSpot - learn more here.

-All data collected as part of the Service is stored on Microsoft Azure located in the United Kingdom.
+All data collected as part of the Service is on servers physically located in the United Kingdom and Europe.

 If you are a registered user, you may access information associated with your Account by logging into our Services.

 You may at any time obtain confirmation from The Data Refinery as to whether or not personal data concerning you is being processed.

 You may at any time obtain rectification of inaccurate personal data about you.